kiss81/cr10v2/README.md

 # creality cr10v2

+This repo contains:
+My creality cr-10 v2 stock Marlin 2.0.5.3 Vanila configurations files. (no bltouch) in the "marlin" folder

 My creality cr-10 v2 profiles for slic3r.
-Initialy these profiles are made for PLA upto 0.15 layer height.
-Speed and temperature settings are tuned for my situation where I prefer quality over speed in general.
-These can give other cr-10 v2 owners a good starting point, so feel free to use this.
+Currently working with a swiss tech coated 0.3mm nozzle.
+Which prints very neat right now I would say.

+Feel free to use this as a starting point for your own profiles / firmware build.